plioi/plioi.github.io/_posts/2013-03-26-bootstrapping.markdown

 layout: post
 ---

-Last week, I covered <a href="http://www.headspring.com/patrick/socks-then-shoes/">the first several commits to Fixie</a>, resulting in a reliable build script.
+Last week, I covered [the first several commits to Fixie](http://www.headspring.com/patrick/socks-then-shoes/), resulting in a reliable build script.
 This week, we'll see how I've "bootstrapped" Fixie to the point where it can run all of its own tests.

 Bootstrapping comes from an old saying.
 To "pull oneself up by one's bootstraps", though literally absurd, is to improve without outside assistance.
 For software, bootstrapping involves getting a new system off the ground by first leveraging the less-desirable system you had to start with.